 The InstallShield Wizard window will appear.
-Click Next to continue.

-By default setup will install to the default location: C:\Program Files\D-Link\DWA-552, where C: represents the drive letter of your hard drive.
+By default setup will install to the default location: C:\Program Files\D-Link\DWA-160, where C: represents the drive letter of your hard drive.
 To install to a different location click Browse and specify the location.
-Click Next.